CodeCloudMe/mesh/README.md

 - Seamlessly communicate between two different javascript apps, e.g., web + node.
 - To do other really cool stuff, e.g., serving single-page apps and static websites from the same code.

-## Features

-- Builders
-	- [browserify](/substack/node-browserify)-like combining of scripts
-	- [catchall](/crcn/catchall) - catch *all* exceptions thrown in javascript
-	- hashify - scans css / html for dependencies, and adds a unique hash so clients are stuck with stale data

 ## Supports